How Stella Got Her Groove Back: Reception

 On Rotten Tomatoes, the film has an approval rating of 50% based on 50 reviews, with an average rating of 5.5/10.
 The website's critics consensus reads: "Angela Bassett gracefully breezes through a hot summer fling without much conflict or ado, leaving us wondering when -- or if -- she's ever getting that groove back."
-On Metacritic, the film has a score of 56 out of 100, based on reviews from 23 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 56 out of 100, based on reviews from 23 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade A−.

 Box office

 In its opening weekend, Stella grossed $11,318,919, ranking #2 in the domestic box office behind Saving Private Ryan's fourth weekend.
 The film would go on to gross $36,672,941 domestically and an additional $1,605,781 overseas for a worldwide total of $39,278,722, from an estimated $20 million budget.

+25th Anniversary

+A panel with Angela Bassett and director Kevin Rodney Sullivan took place at the Tribeca Film Festival in June 2023.
+The two reflected on their experiences, offering insights into their acting and directorial decisions.

 Soundtrack

 A soundtrack containing mostly R&B and reggae was released on August 11, 1998, by MCA Records.
 It peaked at number eight on the Billboard 200 and number three on the Top R&B/Hip-Hop Albums chart, and was certified gold on September 22, 1998.